bsdimp/mk211bsd/STATUS.md

 ones that are likely lost.

  * ld.c -- ld was written in patches 158 to 176.
 It was deleted in patch 160 and
-   replaced in 163.
-One issue here is that one of the main features of the 2.11BSD release was the transition to the portable archive format. ar, and ranlib were rewritten. nm, ld, and make were heavily modified. ar and ranlib currently come from 2.10.1BSD, and that's known to be wrong.
+   replaced in 163. ar.c, randlib.c and nm.c also were extensively reworked as
+   well.
  * MAKEDEV -- Patch 3 changes this, but it doesn't reverse apply cleanly to the tree we have, with 42 and 72 backed out as well.
 The reason for this is unknown.
  * usr/local/Makefile has decompr16 in it in 195. decompr16 was added to the tree